lprevedello/RSNA-Spotlight-2023/README.md

 Download a cardiomegaly case [here](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg)

-Exit out of the "Under the hood" section.
-Click on the option "Webcam" and change to "File".
+Exit out of the "Under the hood" widget by clicking on the X sign in the upper right corner.
+Click on the option "Webcam" and change to "File" in the Preview widget.
 ![example image](./images/image6.jpg)

 Upload the cardiomegaly case and notice how the inference of the model is incorrect: "No finding" in a clear case of cardiomegaly.